bar3bon3/tl-poke-search/poke-search-frontend/README.md

 The application can be executed in development mode via `Node.js`.

-Installation instructions can be found [here](https://nodejs.org/it/download/).
+Installation instructions can be found [here](https://nodejs.org/it/download/), recommended version `16.15.1`.

-Run the application from the `poke-search-frontend` folder with:
+Run the application from the `poke-search-frontend` directory with:

 ```sh
 npm i